Law 391 - Venture Capital and the Start-Up Company

 During the course of the semester, students will undertake projects designed to introduce and develop the skills necessary to practice in this area.

-Preparation, attendance and class participation are essential and will be considered in assigning grades.
+Preparation, TIMELY attendance and class participation are essential and will be considered in assigning grades.
 The exam will be closed book, multiple choice and graded on the letter basis.

 Maximum Enrollment: 16 (subject to increase at the instructor's discretion).